lyteword/chspurgeon-tod/volume-7/psalm-140.md

 d) Thankfulness is a part of the joy derived from what they enjoy.

-2\.The upright are sure to dwell in God's presence.
+2\.
+The upright are sure to dwell in God's presence.

 a) In the sense of setting the Lord before them.